Predicting Dry Spells of the West African Monsoon Season Using Machine Learning Methods: Data and General Approach

 The SST data is obtained from the ECMWF Reanalysis v5 (ERA5) dataset \citep{Hersbach2020} for the years 1981-2024.
 However, to increase the data size we utilize a climate simulation model data from the Community Earth System Model Version 2 (CESM2), collecting both SST and precipitation data for the years 1935-1980 \citep{cesm2}.
 CESM2 is an Earth system model that simulates interactions between the atmosphere, ocean, land, and sea ice components to provide historical data of Earth's climate.
 With these two datasets combined, in total we have $n=90$.
 The CESM2 data comes at a spatial resolution of $1\degree \times 1\degree$ with a daily temporal resolution.
-To be able to distill all this information into a single value, we aggregated the data spatially and temporally.
-We selected areas of $4\degree \times 4\degree$ for each region, giving us daily SST values at each of the 16 pixels.
-Then, we calculated the mean value at each pixel for every day of a given month.
-After, we averaged spatially over all the 16 pixels in the grid.
-This left us with temperature value per region per month.
+To reduce the dimensionality of the data, we aggregated spatially and temporally.
+We first selected areas of $4\degree \times 4\degree$ for each sea region, obtaining daily SST values at each of the 16 pixels.
+Then, at each pixel we calculated the mean temperature over every day of a given month.
+After, having 16 temperature values per month, we averaged spatially over all the 16 pixels in the grid, leaving us with one temperature value per region per month.